-5. Use the --verify option in kafka-reassign-partitions. sh to check the status of your partitions.
+5. Use the --verify option in kafka-reassign-partitions.sh to check the status of your partitions.

-While it is a painful, manual process to reassign partitions, you want to anticipate your system's growth, and redistribute the load when your system is at 70% capacity.
-If you wait until you are forced to redistribute, it might be too late: the redistribution process will be excruciatingly slow if you have to run these utilities when you reach the limits of your resources.
+Although reassigning partitions is labor-intensive, you should anticipate system growth and redistribute the load when your system is at 70% capacity.
+If you wait until you are forced to redistribute because you have reached the limites of your resources, the redistribution process can be extremely slow.